manuelbonilla/reactive-grasping-task/README.md

         git submodule update
         cd ..

-2. Compile it through `catikin_make` and check if everything works as expected (i.e. execute `roslaunch vito_description display.launch`).
+2. Compile it through `catkin_make` and check if everything works as expected (i.e. execute `roslaunch vito_description display.launch`).
-3. Clone the *reactive_grasping* package (use the `--recursive` flag) in your catkin workspace and compile everything (again with `catikin_make`).
+3. Clone the *reactive_grasping* package (use the `--recursive` flag) in your catkin workspace and compile everything (again with `catkin_make`).

         git clone --recursive git@github.com:alextoind/reactive-grasping-task.git

 ## Simulation usage
+1. have the [CentroEPiaggio/vito-robot@3b74d18](https://github.com/CentroEPiaggio/vito-robot/tree/3b74d1878909c8790d4946acbbc5628675ec70fc) and last commit of reactive-grasping-task packages compiled in the catkin workspace;
-1. Be sure that the Glove (the only hardware needed) is properly connected to the */dev/ttyACM0* serial port (i.e. the default one).
+2. Be sure that the Glove (the only hardware needed) is properly connected to the */dev/ttyACM0* serial port (i.e. the default one).
 If the port differs, change it in the Glove settings (check [*glove_acquisition*](https://github.com/alextoind/glove-acquisition/tree/2d20483e9ae5e3567afbe426b076ede6963ab48c) package);
-2. In a terminal, execute `roslaunch reactive_grasping_description display.launch` and wait for the robot to reach the *home pose* (this may take a while).
+3. In a terminal, execute `roslaunch reactive_grasping_description display.launch` and wait for the robot to reach the *home pose* (this may take a while).
 Set `use_rviz:=false` to speed up the simulation.
-3. If you touch the Glove with an object, the simulated robot should perform a grasp primitive to "grab" it.
+4. If you touch the Glove with an object, the simulated robot should perform a grasp primitive to "grab" it.
 When the hand is closed, touch it again to let the robot open it and come back to the home pose.
 Do it as many times as you want (infinite loop until ROS shutdown).

 ## Real KUKA robot usage
-1. have the CentroEPiaggio/vito-robot@3b74d1878909c8790d4946acbbc5628675ec70fc and last commit of reactive-grasping-task packages compiled in the catkin workspace;
+1. have the [CentroEPiaggio/vito-robot@3b74d18](https://github.com/CentroEPiaggio/vito-robot/tree/3b74d1878909c8790d4946acbbc5628675ec70fc) and last commit of reactive-grasping-task packages compiled in the catkin workspace;
 2. have the PC in the KUKA local network with IP set to 192.168.0.150.
 Check connection with the right arm: `ping 192.168.0.10`;
-3. check the SoftHand ID: use the *qbmove library* in the SoftHand package (`ls /dev | grep USB` to get the current hand port);
+3. check the SoftHand ID: use the *qbmove library* in the SoftHand package (`ls /dev | grep USB` to get the current hand port) and set [this value](https://github.com/alextoind/reactive-grasping-task/blob/master/reactive_grasping_description/launch/display.launch#L207) to match it;
 4. Be sure that the Glove is properly connected to the */dev/ttyACM0* serial port (i.e. the default one).
-If the port differs, change it in the Glove settings (check [*glove_acquisition*](https://github.com/alextoind/glove-acquisition/tree/2d20483e9ae5e3567afbe426b076ede6963ab48c) package).
+If the port differs, change it in the [Glove settings](https://github.com/alextoind/glove-acquisition/blob/master/launch/glove_publisher.launch#L9) (check [*glove_acquisition*](https://github.com/alextoind/glove-acquisition/tree/2d20483e9ae5e3567afbe426b076ede6963ab48c) package);
 5. move the robot in a pose near to the [*task home*](https://github.com/alextoind/reactive-grasping-task/blob/master/reactive_grasping_moveit_configuration/config/vito.srdf#L19) using gravity compensation mode;
 6. **IMPORTANT:** have a hand on the emergency button from now on;
 7. start the [KRL script](https://github.com/CentroEPiaggio/kuka-lwr/blob/b91e1944e3eaa3ac67c4664b4cff1e55c1a237af/lwr_hw/krl/ros_control.src):